-- 10. If using the internal database, continue with the following steps. - 11.
-In DPSK Length, enter a DPSK passphrase length (between 8 and 62 characters). - 12.
-In DPSK Type, choose whether to use Secure DPSK or Mobile Friendly DPSK: - Secure DPSK: Includes almost all printable ASCII characters, including periods, hyphens, dashes, etc. This option is more secure, however it is difficult to input for mobile clients whose keyboards may not contain the entire set of printable ASCII characters. - Mobile Friendly DPSK: Choose this option if this WLAN will be used primarily for mobile clients.
+- Go to Wireless LANs. - 2.
+Either Edit an existing WLAN or Create New to open the WLAN configuration form. - 3.
+Under Type, select Standard Usage. - 4.
+Under Authentication Options: Method, select MAC Address or Open - 5.
+Under Encryption Options: Method, select WPA2 (not WPA-Mixed, as selecting WPA-Mixed will disable the Zero-IT activation option). - Under Encryption Options: Algorithm, select AES (not Auto, as selecting Auto will disable the Zero-IT activation option). - If using MAC Address authentication, choose an Authentication Server to authenticate clients against--either Local Database or RADIUS Server. - 8.
+Ensure that the Zero-IT Activation check box is enabled. - 9.
+Next to Dynamic PSK, enable the check box next to Enable Dynamic PSK.
+Select a DPSK passphrase length (between 8 and 62 characters). - 10.
+Choose whether to use Secure DPSK or Mobile Friendly DPSK: - Secure DPSK: Includes almost all printable ASCII characters, including periods, hyphens, dashes, etc. This option is more secure, however it is difficult to input for mobile clients whose keyboards may not contain the entire set of printable ASCII characters. - Mobile Friendly DPSK: Choose this option if this WLAN will be used primarily for mobile clients.
 This option limits the range of characters to lower case and upper case letters and numbers, which makes it easier for users to input the DPSK when activating a mobile client to a Zero-IT WLAN.
-(You may also want to limit the DPSK length to 8 characters for the convenience of your mobile client users.) - 13.
+(You may also want to limit the DPSK length to 8 characters for the convenience of your mobile client users.) - 11.
 In Expire DPSK, set when the DPSK should expire.
-In Validity period, choose whether the DPSK expiration period will start from first use or creation time. - 14.
+In Validity period, choose whether the DPSK expiration period will start from first use or creation time. - 12.
 In Limit DPSK, enable the check box and enter a number to limit the number of DPSKs that can be generated per user.
 By default, each authenticated user can generate multiple DPSKs.
-Select this option to limit the number of DPSKs each user can generate (1-4). - 15.
+Select this option to limit the number of DPSKs each user can generate (1-4). - 13.
 In Shared DPSK, enable this option to allow a single user to share a single DPSK across multiple devices.
 By default, each DPSK is unique and mapped to a single MAC address.
-This option allows admins to override this rule and allow a user to share a single DPSK across multiple devices.

-16. Click OK to save your settings.
+This option allows admins to override this rule and allow a user to share a single DPSK across multiple devices. - 14.
+Click OK to save your settings.